Hi beautiful friends!

 How do you make homemade vegan gluten-free Twix bars?!

-- You first have to make the cookie base which is made with almond flour, applesauce instead of oil, vanilla and maple syrup.
+- You first have to make the cookie base which is made with almond flour, coconut oil, vanilla and maple syrup.
 It’s super simple.
 Basically, you mix the cookie base ingredients together, and into a greased or lined 9×9 baking pan, you’ll press the cookie mixture down until it’s evenly spread out.
 Bake it for 12 minutes at 350.
 Let it cool.

 - Make the date syrup by blending dates, water, maple syrup and vanilla.
 Pour over cookie base.
 Spread evenly.
 Stick in freezer for 15 minutes.